tatedel/MVPS-Linker/README.md

 **Errors**

-The current way to debug is to upload to the brain, find the line on which the error occurred in the linked file, find that line's actual file, and then use the type of the error to try to solve it.
+The current way to debug is to upload to the brain, find the line where the error occurred in the linked file, locate that line's file of origin, and then use the error's type to try to solve it.
 I plan to add a fully functional (optional) linter in the future to avoid this.
 Here are the two scenarios the extension catches pre-link so far (although this will be fully rewritten soon):

 1. Cyclic require (two or more files importing one another simultaneously)
 2. Naming conflicts (Brain = Brain() will cause bugs)

-Unrecognized errors the extension encounters pre-runtime will simply be printed as is.
+Unrecognized errors the extension encounters pre-runtime will be printed as is.
 You can guarantee an error is from this particular extension if it is prefaced with "MVPS Error: ..."
-Otherwise, it's likely safe to assume the error was caused by another party.
+Otherwise, it's likely safe to assume another party caused the error.

 **How it Works**

 The [main script](https://github.com/tatedel/MVPS-Linker/blob/main/scripts/linker.py) is a lightweight Python program that runs in accordance with the following flow chart: Start → Find source directory → Scan Python files → Collect symbols/warnings → Build dependency graph → Topological sort → Circular dependency check → Flatten + rename modules → Combine transformed code → Write main.py → Complete

 **Planned Features**
 1. Optional automatic circular dependency solver (low priority)
 2. Caching unchanged scripts (low priority)
 4. Built-in multifile project template (medium priority)
-5. Linter (high priority)
+5. Optional Linter (high priority)